-1. We have not properly reflected on the previous year.
+We have not reflected on the previous year.

-Please refer to our article "How to Conduct A Self Care Year in Review" to learn how to reflect on the previous year before setting goals for the new one.
+"How to Conduct A Self Care Year in Review" is a great starting point for reflection on the previous year before setting goals for the new one.
 Without reflecting in some way, you won’t know what helped you grow and what caused your stagnancy.
-It is so important to reflect and review your behaviors and your lifestyle before you try to adjust it so that you already know what works for you and what doesn’t, what you need more of and what you need less of.
+It is so important to reflect and review your behaviors and your lifestyle before you try to adjust it so that you already know what works for you and what doesn’t.
 Reflection is a necessary step for transformation.

-2. We are not setting goals the right way.
+We are not setting goals the SMART way.

-We wish goal setting was as easy as saying “I will lose weight” but this goal will not get you anywhere without a plan.
+We wish goal-setting was as easy as saying “I will save money” but this goal will not get you anywhere without a plan.
 In order to see a goal through it needs to be specific, measurable, attainable, realistic, and timely.
 It needs to be a SMART goal.
-Be specific about how to lose weight and how much weight you want to lose, stick to certain schedules so that you know how often to work out, and how much weight you need to lose in a certain time frame.
+Be specific about how to save money and how much money you want to save, use tools to help, and track your progress.
 Be realistic though.
 Start with small goals, and when you know how much you are capable of, push yourself even further.
 That way, you don’t get discouraged because you don’t meet impossible goals.